Owuorgpo/In-vivo-CGI/README.md

 ### Data
 * Counts - Raw barcode counts of individual hypomorphs across the four depletion levels and conditions from the main spleen-based screen.
 * GSE - Folder with a modified KEGG gene function database; used with the gene-set enrichment analysis script.
+* barcodes.fa - Unique barcode sequences assigned to each strain; used to extract strain counts from the raw fastq files.